 The biggest challenge to students (and teachers who are helping them!) is choosing a topic or problem that is engaging enough to generate a good project.
 The best projects are those that begin with an area of personal interest.
 If a student is struggling with topic choice, ask questions about personal interests, or help them explore further resources for ideas.
 Many students will need reflection and further group discussion time; don't expect every student to have a topic chosen immediately.

 Asking the Right Question

-Science teaching, in meeting the curriculum expectations, covers a vast array of specific content expectations.
 Students are familiar with learning science facts and following set experimental procedures, but may be less familiar with generating open-ended questions about topics of personal interest.